defold/extension-rive/docs/index.md

 : This file is used to create a reference to a Rive data file (.riv).

 *Rive model*
 : This file represents a *Rive Model* component that can be added to a game object.
-It references a *Rive Scene*, blend mode, material and the default state machine and animation to use.
+It references a *Rive Scene*, blend mode, material and the default State Machine and animation to use.

 ## Creating a Rive scene